dannash100/electron/README.md

 * ```application-menu.js``` build a template object and export ```Menu.buildFromTemplate(template)```
 * in main.js ready method call ```Menu.setApplicationMenu(applicationMenu)```
 * template example inside Markdown section of the project showing hotkeys, seperators and submenus.
+* right-click context menu's can be overwritten and replaced with custom menus.